BattleDemon/IT-Journal-App/README.md

 ### What issues were Encountered

-### What techniques did you use to solve these issues
+### Why did I change the order of development and how did it help

 ### What have I learnt from the project